11-Step Product Launch Checklist

 With GPS geolocation, you can simulate the exact location of any real device on BrowserStack.
 The ease and accuracy of geolocation testing capabilities on BrowserStack Real Device Cloud empower your product and QA team to deliver at the speed of agile.

-Product launches these days tend to focus on key market regions and then expand as and when they gradually release feature updates and services.
-This is the smart way to ensure you’re delivering contextually and regionally accepted content.
+Product launches tend to focus on key market regions and expand as and when they gradually release feature updates and services.
+This is the smart way to ensure you deliver contextually and regionally accepted content.

 Release with confidence, knowing that various location-based user flows will work correctly for customers in your target markets.